Why it All Started

 I then started searching the internet because we’re told that everything you need can be found there.
 I took a chance on one that looked good online, but when it arrived, it clearly wasn’t much better than what I’d already found.

 By the end of January of 2015, I accepted that if I was ever going to have a weekly calendar that I could easily use, I’d have to make it myself.
 So knowing the features I needed, I took marker and ruler in hand.
 It took less than an hour to lay out my ideal calendar design.

 Some weeks later, I showed my work to a neighbor who had a home-based graphics business.
 She liked what she saw and agreed to help me get it to a point where it could be printed.
 Within a month we had an electronic file ready to take to the local quickie print.
 Then came the first of two shocks.

 The second shock came from the counter person at the large printing company.
-He checked his computer and then turned to look at me.
+After looking at my thumb drive, he checked his computer and then turned to look at me.
 He paused for a moment and I got concerned.
 He then told me that printing my one little calendar would cost over $100!
 I’m sure the expression on my face said I was shocked.
-After a long moment, he said that printing a few more, would only raise the price a little more.
-Thinking if I printed a few more and could find some buyers, I could reduce the cost for my copy a little.
-So I told them to print 5 more.
+I knew my wife standing next to me was as well and probably thought that was the end of this.

 Buyers told me that this calendar gave them back some of the independence they had lost.
 Now they could once again manage their schedule themselves and not depend on a spouse or through using various clumsy solutions.

-But they also told me that they would only be interested if they could get delivery in October.
+They also told me that they would only be interested if they could get delivery in October.
 That meant I had less than four months to meet their conditions.